HOW CAN WE HELP? Enter your details and we’ll be in touch.

 These are classified as Grade 2X.

-Intruders would be conversant with Intruder Alarm Systems and have comprehensive range of tools and portable electronic equipment, such as oscilloscopes, laptops, security screwdrivers etc.
+Intruders would be conversant with Intruder Alarm Systems and have a comprehensive range of tools and portable electronic equipment, such as oscilloscopes, laptops, security screwdrivers etc.

 Typically this grade would account for most commercial systems such as bonded warehouses, motor garages, computer distributors, mobile phone shops, sports shops etc.